Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

 Max Strus Insights vs. the Nuggets

-- He's knocked down 2.5 threes per game, or 20.1% of his team's makes from beyond the arc this season.
+- Strus is averaging 7.0 three-point field goal attempts per game this season, which is 19.7% of his team's attempts from beyond the arc.

-- Strus' Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive squad in the NBA, allowing 112.5 points per game.
+- The Nuggets give up 112.5 points per contest, eighth-ranked in the league.

-- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per game.
+- The Nuggets are the best team in the NBA, giving up 40.8 rebounds per contest.

 - The Nuggets are the 15th-ranked squad in the NBA, giving up 25.7 assists per game.

-- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- The Nuggets are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per contest.

 Max Strus vs. the Nuggets